-- Parents may only visit if prior arrangements have been made 24 hours in advance with the Camp Director.
+- Parents and other visitors may only visit if prior arrangements have been made and approved by the camp director at least 24 hours in advance of the visit.

 - All visitors must check in at the PNWC nurse’s station and must wait for a Camp escort.

-- Visitors must be accompanied at all times by a PNW Camp escort for liability reasons.
+- Visitors must be accompanied at all times by a PNWC escort for liability reasons.

-The dress code is rooted in the desire to encourage campers to dress in a manner that reflects Christian modesty and stewardship of what the Lord has given.
+CLOTHING: The dress code is rooted in the desire to encourage campers to dress in a manner that reflects Christian modesty and stewardship of what the Lord has given.
+Campers/volunteers must dress in accordance with their biological genders as determined by anatomy at birth and not subject to change.
+Christians can hurt their testimony by the clothing they wear and the way they wear it.
+In general, outfits that are too tight or too short do not honor the Lord and are not allowed.
+Not everyone who comes to camp is saved so we need to set a good example.
 Our goal is also for campers to dress appropriately for the activities of a typical camp day.
 Modesty is an issue for both the boys and the girls.
 Some of the clothing styles today are not designed with modesty in mind.
-Keeping this in mind, these are the dress code guidelines for all campers and staff attending PNWC.
+Keeping this in mind, these are the dress code guidelines for all campers and volunteers attending PNWC.

 - No visible undergarments.
-No “spandex”, Leggings, yoga pants, denim leggings and other tight apparel are not permitted.
+No Spandex.
+Leggings, yoga pants, denim leggings and other tight apparel may only be worn when covered by other camp appropriate apparel.
+No tight form fitting shorts or shirts are allowed.

-- Skirts and dresses should be knee length or longer at all events including the Citation Ceremony.
+- Skirts and dresses must be knee length or longer at all events including the Citation Ceremony.

 - All forms of clothing (except swimwear for males) must cover the wearer’s midriff front and back.